Compare real decision tools

 Scenarios you can model

-The planner is suited to common cash flow planning situations where you want a clearer forward-looking view before proceeding further.
+The planner is suited to common cashflow planning situations where you want a clearer forward-looking view before proceeding further.

 Can I afford this planned decision?